How do you catch it?

-Most people who have whooping cough can identify the person who gave it to them.
-This is because it is usually somebody you have been in close contact with and because you have heard THEM cough the same unusual choking cough that you now have!
+Many people who have whooping cough can identify the person who gave it to them.
+This is because it is usually somebody you have been in close contact with and because you have heard them cough the same unusual choking cough that you now have!

-Immunity doesn't last forever.
+Immunity only lasts a few years, even after the natural infection.
 That is why quite a lot of older children and adults get it.

 There are probably other things that make people more vulnerable to catching it from time to time.
 In my experience I have found that having a viral cold or cough increases the likelihood of catching whooping cough.
 This can make the diagnosis of whooping cough even more difficult because you have two illnesses in succession.
 People who suffer from asthma also seem more susceptible to whooping cough, although paradoxically, asthmatics who get whooping cough often find their asthma is improved for the duration of whooping cough and for some time afterwards.